RileyShimp/pizza-parlor/README.md

 * JQuery

 ## Description
 This is a page for a pizza parlor!
-Select the size and toppings you want, and it will display the cost of your pizza!
+Select your quantity, the size and the toppings you want, and it will display the cost of your pizza!
+Checkout for carry out or delivery options!

 ## Setup/Installation Requirements